x

 As temperatures climb, Spokane has available resources to help you stay cool.

-SPOKANE, Wash. — Spokane Municipal Code calls for the activation of cooling centers when the temperature is predicted to be 95 degrees or higher for at least two consecutive days, and we will see those high numbers starting Saturday.
+SPOKANE, Wash. — Spokane Municipal Code calls for the activation of cooling centers when the temperature is predicted to be 95 degrees or higher for at least two consecutive days, and we have seen those high numbers since Saturday.

 People seeking relief from the heat can visit Spokane Public Library locations or the Trent Resource and Assistance Center (TRAC).